Monday 7th September

 - You have been in contact with anyone known or suspected to have COVID-19 in the past 14 days

-- You have returned or been in contact with anyone else who has returned from oversees in the past 14 days
+- You have returned or been in contact with anyone else who has returned from oversees or a COVID-19 Hotspot in the past 14 days

-For vulnerable people, who prefer to stay at home and for people from other parts of Australia and the world who have been engaging with our online services, we will continue to provide them.
+Online Services – For vulnerable people, who prefer to stay at home and for people from other parts of Australia and the world who have been engaging with our online services, we will continue to provide them.
 We will record key sections from the Sunday morning service and add them to a YouTube playlist in the normal way.
-Our online service will be posted on Sunday evenings at a time to be confirmed.
+Our online service will be posted on Sunday evenings at 6pm.

 Food/ Fellowship – Unfortunately, for the time being, we will not be able to have refreshments after the service.
 However, we want to encourage all church members to be pro-active and intentional about seeking fellowship with their church family.
 Why not arrange to go for a coffee or have a children’s play date in the park before or after the Sunday service.
 Use the service as a meeting place, from where you can go on (in smaller groups) to do other things with members of our community.